ryanbarna/ryanbarna.github.io/docs/_posts/2023-04-16-heater-diagnosis.markdown

 ![Motor](/assets/blower_motor.jpg)

 # Next Steps
 The non-OEM motor in this situation is likely the problem and I am currently testing it for proper operation.
-It is unlilkey that any of the #4 switch wiring within the truck would be exposed enough to short to another wire or ground.
+It is unlikely that any of the #4 switch wiring within the truck would be exposed enough to short to another wire or ground.
 I will update this page as progress continues.